 Before you get too excited about aperture there is a small word of warning.
 Many people are misled into believing that getting the biggest aperture is the simplest way to choosing the best telescope.
 What they don't realise is that the larger the aperture the larger the telescopes and big telescopes don't always suit everyone.

-Try asking yourself, “Where do I want want to use my new telescope?
-If the answer is nearby in the backyard then having a large telescope will be great.
+Try asking yourself, “Where do I want my telescope to be placed and used?"
+If the answer is in the backyard, or nearby, then having a large telescope will be great.
 If you intend to carry the telescope to darker skies away from city lights, you will definitely need something of a smaller aperture but still powerful.
 A large scope is troublesome while travelling, while a smaller scope in a convenient location may not give as great an image as a larger scope can.
 So think about how large you want your telescope to be.